don1138/blender-materials/Tutorials/README.md

 # Tutorials

-Collected Blender materials and nodes I've made from tips and tutorials.
+Collected Blender materials, nodes, and worlds I've made from tips and tutorials.

 # Tutorials 2021 (85 Materials)